Leaf retention: Evergreen in frost-free areas.

 Mature Size: 1-3' high and 3-4' wide.

-Flowers: Vivid dark blue, raised upper lip, flared two-lobed
+Flowers: Vivid dark blue, with a raised upper lip and a flared, two-lobed lower lip.

 Stems: No thorns.